Raymond Eugene Brown: Association with Linda LeMonte and subsequent killings

-Sometime in late 1986, Brown became acquainted with 31-year-old Linda LeMonte, a single mother with two children.
-The pair soon became intimate, with Brown moving into her apartment in early summer 1987.
+Sometime in late 1986, Brown became acquainted with 31-year-old Linda LeMonte, a single mother of two children.
+The pair soon became intimate, with Brown moving into her home in early summer 1987.
 During this time, he reportedly ceased all aggressive behavior and was considered an upstanding citizen by friends and relatives alike.

-On the evening of August 9, 1987, Brown attacked LeMonte at their shared apartment, stabbing her multiple times in the vagina, rectum and chest before making a 23 cm-long incision on her throat.
-He then sliced open her abdomen, making a 69 cm-long incision spanning from the lower neck down to the right side of her pubis.
-After this, he went into the bedroom of her daughter, 10-year-old Sheila Smoke, where he proceeded to rape and then stab her multiple times in the chest, throat and abdomen, leaving the murder weapon inside her body.
-LeMonte's 6-year-old son Aaron, who was in the house at the time, was not harmed.
+On the evening of August 9, 1987, Brown attacked LeMonte in their shared home, stabbing her multiple times in the vagina, rectum and chest before making a nine-inch incision on her throat.
+He then sliced open her abdomen, making a 27-inch incision from the lower neck to the right side of her pubis.
+He then went into the bedroom of her daughter, ten-year-old Sheila Smoke, and raped her, before stabbing her multiple times in the chest, throat, and abdomen, leaving the murder weapon inside her body.
+LeMonte's six-year-old son Aaron, who was also in the home at the time, was not harmed.

-After he was finished, Brown took a picture of LeMonte's corpse with a Polaroid camera and attached the photograph to the TV screen in the room, before scattering playing cards around the bodies and leaving a piece of paper with his victims' names and the word "me" written on them.
-After LeMonte failed to show up at work and her children at school, her parents went to her house, where they found the bodies and Aaron.
-During the preliminary investigation police interviewed LeMonte's ex-husband, David, who told them that Brown was at the house when he brought Aaron over.
-On the basis of his testimony, in addition to evidence recovered from the crime scene that pointed towards his guilt, Brown was put on a wanted list.
+Brown took a picture of LeMonte's corpse with a Polaroid camera and attached the photograph to the TV screen, before scattering playing cards around the bodies and leaving a piece of paper with his victims' names and the word "me" written on them.
+When LeMonte failed to show up at work and her children at school, her parents went to her apartment, where they found the bodies and Aaron.
+During the preliminary investigation, police interviewed LeMonte's ex-husband, David, who told them that Brown was at the house when he brought Aaron over.
+On the basis of his testimony, in addition to evidence recovered from the crime scene, Brown was put on a wanted list.